CVarisco/create-component-app/README.md

   --- | ---
-  `type` | Default type of the component `["stateless", "class", "pure"]` `templatesDirPath` | Default path to get the templates from the custom templates folder `path` | Default path to create component file and folder `jsExtension` | Default extension for your javascript file `["js", "jsx"]` `cssExtension` | Default extension for your css file `["css", "scss", "sass", "less", false]`.
+  `type` | Default type of the component `["stateless", "class", "pure"]` `templatesDirPath` | Default path to get the templates from the custom templates folder `template` | Name of the template that you want use `path` | Default path to create component file and folder `jsExtension` | Default extension for your javascript file `["js", "jsx"]` `cssExtension` | Default extension for your css file `["css", "scss", "sass", "less", false]`.
 Set to false if you don't want a style file